cypress-io/cypress/cypress/v0.0/documentation/4-References/1-Error Messages.md

 ***

-# cy.visit() failed because you're attempting to visit a second unique domain
+# cy.visit() failed because you are attempting to visit a second unique domain

 TBD.